 - Individual or Company must be the owner and genuinely intends to use mark in course of trade

-- File application in Form TM4 (available on ip2.sg or the IPOS Go mobile app) attaching
+- File application in Form TM4 (available on ip2.sg) attaching

 - Clear graphical representation of the trade mark;